SAP-samples/integration-suite-b2b-exercises-basic/Exercise1/README.md

 ![image](assets/3.6.png)

-7.Copy the integration flow openSAP-Send-Purchase-Order to your own package.
+7. Copy the integration flow openSAP-Send-Purchase-Order to your own package.
 Select Copy from the Actions menu of the openSAP-Send-Purchase-Order integration flow.
 **Important: please do not change or use or delete this iflow as this is the source for all participants!**

 ![image](assets/3.7.png)